Community Engagement for Exhibition Making

 Community engagement supports museums to develop relationships with audiences, generate visitors, become more relevant, build trust with audiences, and give audiences a sense of ownership over a museum and its collections.
 It also provides an invaluable opportunity to understand audience needs and desires, and design services and content that meet these needs.

-This 2 x 2-hour virtual and interactive training helps participants develop confidence and skills in leading and supporting community engagement in museums.
+The training will help participants develop confidence and skills in leading and supporting community engagement in museums.

 Participants will: